Uniqueness and non-uniqueness of the Gaussian free field evolution under the two-dimensional Wick ordered cubic wave equation: On almost sure convergence of stochastic objects

 It follows from \eqref{reg21c} and \eqref{reg22c} that $X_N(t)$ converges to some $X(t)$ in $L^p(\O;W^{s,\infty}(\T^d))$ and also in $W^{s, \infty}(\T^d)$, almost surely.
 Moreover, \eqref{reg21} and \eqref{reg22} hold.
 Then, by applying Fatou's lemma applied to \eqref{reg23c} and \eqref{reg24c} (in taking $N \to \infty$), we obtain \eqref{reg23} and~\eqref{reg24}, which allows us to repeat the proof of Proposition \ref{PROP:reg}.

 \end{remark}

 \begin{ackno}\rm T.O.~was supported by the European Research Council (grant no.~637995 ``ProbDynDispEq'' and grant no.~864138 ``SingStochDispDyn").
 M.O.~was supported by JSPS KAKENHI Grant numbers JP16K17624 and JP20K14342.
 N.T.~was supported by the ANR grant ODA (ANR-18-CE40-0020-01).
 T.O.~would like to thank the Centre de Recherches Math\'ematiques, Montr\'eal, Canada, for its hospitality.
 M.O.~would like to thank the School of Mathematics at the University of Edinburgh for its hospitality during his visit in 2019, when this manuscript was prepared.
+Lastly, the authors would like to thank the anonymous referees for their helpful comments that have improved the presentation of the paper. \end{ackno}